arangodb/velocypack/Embedding.md

 }
 ```

-In the latter case, it would have been better to return the `Builder`
+In the latter case it would have been better to return the `Builder`
 object from the function and not the `Slice`.

 VPack `Buffer` objects also manage their own memory.
 When a `Buffer`
 object goes out of scope, it will deallocate any dynamic memory it has
 allocated.
-Client-code must not access the `Buffer` objects memory
+Client-code must not access the `Buffer` object's memory
 after that.